IEVS Applicant and Recipient Reports

 Applicant/Recipient does not respond to a request for clarification,

-The EW must make one additional attempt to contact the applicant/recipient and obtain the necessary information.
+The SSBS must make one additional attempt to contact the applicant/recipient and obtain the necessary information.

 Applicant still does not respond,